pingcap/community/votes/0720-okJiang-as-migration-committer.md

 ## Proposal

 [okJiang](https://github.com/okJiang) has joined TiDB Data Migration team for more than 1 year.
-During this period, he contributed mainly to DM/Lightning/Dumpling, fixed bugs, and added sereral new features for them.
+During this period, he contributed mainly to DM/Lightning/Dumpling, fixed bugs, and added several new features for them.

 Here lists the details of his contribution: